SO-SO

 Sota Kato (加藤 創太, Katō Sōta), better known as SO-SO is a Japanese beatboxer, looper, singer-songwriter and producer.
-He is currently a member of the beatbox crew SARUKANI.
+He was a member of the beatbox crew SARUKANI until the group announced his graduation on May 31, 2025.

 Early life

 Born in Osaka, when he took piano classes since he was 6 years old because he was influenced by his friends around him.
-He was joined a theater company, Osaka Himawari from elementary school and 10 years into his junior school graduation.
+He joined a theater company, Osaka Himawari from elementary school and 10 years into his junior school graduation.
 He was mainly an extra in musicals, movies, and dramas such as a student in the Showa era and as a child during the war.
 In his freshman year of high school, he watched beatbox videos on YouTube and self-taught.
 On his birthday in second grade of high school, he received a looper, BOSS RC-505, from his mother and started a loop station.
 Entered in Osaka College of Music in 2018, he studied composition, music theory, mixing and continues to produce music.

 Career

-In April 2019, he became popular because his first Japanese beatboxer to enter the top 4 in the loopstation category of the international competition Grand Beatbox Battle held in Poland and on July, he won the championship in the loopstation category of the Asian Beatbox Championship in Taiwan in the same year.
-On 2020, he has formed and active in beatbox crew SARUKANI and duo group DOILii, with Nijiiro Samurai.
+In April 2019, he became popular because he was the first Japanese beatboxer to enter the top 4 in the loopstation category of the international competition Grand Beatbox Battle held in Poland in July.
+He also won the championship in the loopstation category of the Asian Beatbox Championship in Taiwan in the same year.
+In 2020, he formed the beatbox crew SARUKANI and duo group DOILii, with Nijiiro Samurai.
 He is also start working as a DJ in December 2020.

 In October 2021, he participated in international competition Grand Beatbox Battle held in Poland, and his won the championship in category Tag-team Loopstation with teammate, Rusy as SORRY and runner-up in Crew with SARUKANI.